The tennis community’s gamers got excited when a new video game, Tennis World Tour, was announced for release on console and PC.

 The most celebrated tennis games franchise is Top Spin, which began on the Microsoft Xbox in 2003 before heading to Xbox 360 and Playstation.
 Throughout its four editions players have enjoyed a variety of modes from singles and doubles matches, grand slams to exhibition tournaments and career mode campaigns.
 In the latter, tennis fans choose strands of DNA to configure their athlete, choosing their face, body shape and then apparel choices.
 Aside from match prize money, players make ‘coin’ through sponsorship agreements and public relations duties.

-It sounds like the forthcoming Tennis World Tour will be a fairly conventional, better looking follow-up to Top Spin 4 but with continuing advancements in technology from virtual reality to augmented reality, you could soon be returning home from the office only to transport yourself to Flushing Meadows via headset, to choose your favourite HEAD racquet, hit the ball and join Sascha Zverev in the top ten.
+It sounds like the for the coming Tennis World Tour will be a fairly conventional, better looking follow-up to Top Spin 4 but with continuing advancements in technology from virtual reality to augmented reality, you could soon be returning home from the office only to transport yourself to Flushing Meadows via headset, to choose your favourite HEAD racquet, hit the ball and join Sascha Zverev in the top ten.